-This comparison will begin with an introduction of background information and a brief history of each platform.
+How do MyHeritage vs Ancestry compare against each other?
 Both companies have been around for quite some time in the DNA testing space, and have been successful.
+Read on to learn more about prices, features, DNA reports, and alternatives.

 MyHeritage was founded in 2003 by Gilad Japhet, an experienced genealogist and software developer.
 The company is headquartered in Tel Aviv, Israel and has received up to $49 million in funding from 12 investors.